springfall2008/batpred/docs/apps-yaml.md

 Predbat can control GivEnergy inverters with GivTCP and REST mode, but if this is commented out then regular Home Assistant controls are used and can interact with many different inverters.

-The template `apps.yaml` for Giv Energy is pre-configured with regular expressions for the following configuration items that should auto-discover the GivTCP controls for two inverters (givtcp and givtcp2), but may need changing if you have non-standard GivTCP entity names.
+The template `apps.yaml` for GivEnergy is pre-configured with regular expressions for the following configuration items that should auto-discover the GivTCP controls for two inverters (givtcp and givtcp2), but may need changing if you have non-standard GivTCP entity names.

 If you only have a single inverter then the givtcp2 lines can be commented out if so desired.